Schumann1237/learning-cpp/IntroductionToComputersAndProgramming/Intro_ComputerSystems.md

 Optical devices such as the CD(_compact disc_) and the DVD(_digital versatile disc_) are popular for data storage.
 Data is not recorded magnetically on an optical disc, but encoded as a series of pits on the disc surface.
 CD and DVD drives use a laser to detect the pits and thus read encoded data.
 Optical discs hold large amounts of data, and because recordable CD and DVD drives are now commonplace, they are good mediums for creating backup copies of data.

 #### Input Devices
 Input device collects information from the outside world and sends it to the computer.
-Common devices are the keyboard, mouse and microphone.
+Common devices are the keyboard, mouse, and microphone.
 Disk drives, CD/DVD drives, and USB drives can also be considered input devices because programs and information are retrieved from them and loaded into the computer's memory.

 #### Output Device
 An output device formats and presents any information the computer sends to the outside world.
 Common devices are monitors, printers, and speakers.
-Disk drives, USB drives, and CD?DVD recorders can also be considered output devices because the CPU sends them information to be saved.
+Disk drives, USB drives, and CD/DVD recorders can also be considered output devices because the CPU sends them information to be saved.

 ### Software
 There are two categories of software: system software and application software.

 #### System Software

-- *Operating Systems* control the internal operations of the computer's hardware, manage devices connected to the computer, allow data to be saved to and retrieved from storage devices and allow other programs to run on the computer.
+- *Operating Systems* control the internal operations of the computer's hardware, manage devices connected to the computer, allow data to be saved to and retrieved from storage devices, and allow other programs to run on the computer.

 - *Utility Programs* perform specialised tasks that enhances the computer's operation or safeguard data.
 Examples are virus-scanners, file-compression programs, and data-backup programs.